Available 24/7 • Free Consultation • No Upfront Fees

 There are several other ways to establish impairment:

-Police body camera footage.
-Slurred speech, unsteady balance, the smell of alcohol, erratic behavior — it’s all on video, and it becomes some of the most compelling evidence a jury will see.
-They watch the driver’s condition with their own eyes.
+This footage is some of the most compelling evidence a jury will see.
+They watch the driver's condition with their own eyes.

-Field Sobriety Tests.
-The walk-and-turn, one-leg stand, and horizontal gaze nystagmus tests are administered by the responding officer and documented in the police report.
+Administered by the responding officer and documented in the police report.
 Failing them provides strong circumstantial proof of impairment.

 Common Injuries in High-Speed DUI Crashes